ckcollab/ericcarmichael/content/chin up.md

 Tags: python, web development, development, motivation

-[Chin Up](https://github.com/ckcollab/chin-up) is a motivation tracker, that is, every day I rate from 1 to 10 how I am feeling.
-There are two types of metrics:
+[Chin Up](https://github.com/ckcollab/chin-up) is a motivation tracker.
+Every day I rate from 1 to 10 how I am feeling in certain metrics like strength, flexibility, relationships and happiness.

- * Daily
- * Monthly

-It is meant to be hosted locally/somewhere free, like [Heroku](http://heroku.com).

 <p align="center" class="image-wrapper">
     <img src="images/chinup/home_view.png" alt="Home View of Chin Up" class="image-full-width">
 </p>

+There are two types of metrics:

+ * Daily - Measured every day
+ * Monthly - Measured on the first of every month

+It is meant to be hosted locally/somewhere free, like [Heroku](http://heroku.com).

 ## What I track